-A significant amount of the course requires your participation!
+This course requires a significant amount of your participation!
 You will need to apply yourself both in and outside of assigned class periods.
-As such, your participation and attendance will be graded.
+Thus, your participation and attendance will be graded.
 Attendance to all assigned class periods is expected and required.
-If you cannot attend class, please let me know, if possible, in advance.
+If you cannot attend class, please let me know in advance.